Lesson video

 We can also look at what we call the range.

-This is the spread of data, and for this, it's the maximum height, minus the minimum height.
+And for this, it's the maximum height minus the minimum height.

 So let's have a quick check to make sure that you understood that.

-The amount of something that falls between two boundaries on a histogram is called the data set, range, frequency, or sample size.
+The amount of something that falls between two boundaries on a histogram is called the dataset, range, frequency, or sample size.

-It is, of course, the frequency, well done.
+It is, of course, the frequency.

-So what we can also look at this, what we can also do with the histogram is, we can add what we call a line of normal distribution.
+So what we can also look at this, what we can also do with the histogram is we can add what we call a line of normal distribution.

 And you can see we've added it here in red.